lepus2589/LoadStaticSharedTargets/README.md

-# LoadStaticSharedTargets.cmake #
+# LoadStaticSharedTargets #

-This project contains a CMake macro for loading static or shared exported library targets in a CMake package config file.
+This CMake module contains a macro for loading static or shared exported library targets in a CMake package config file.
 Static or shared targets can be explicitly (via `COMPONENTS`) or implicitly (via `BUILD_SHARED_LIBS`) imported with the `find_package()` command.

+## Prerequisites ##

+What you need:

+- [Git](https://git-scm.com/) (optional) for getting the code and contributing to the project
+- [CMake](https://cmake.org/) for building the project

-## Usage ##
+## How to build ##

-In your cmake project, do the following:
+1. Clone the git repository or download the source code archive and unpack it to an arbitrary directory (e.g. `load-static-shared-targets`).
+2. For building the module, type `cmake --preset default`.
+This will populate the `build` directory with a CMake build tree.
+3. Now, you can build with `cmake --build ./build`.
+You should see some informative terminal output.
+4. Finally, install the built artifacts to the `bin` folder with `cmake --install ./build --prefix ./bin`.
+You can also specify a different install prefix, e. g. if you want to install system-wide: `cmake --install ./build --prefix /usr/local` (might require `sudo`).

+Now, the `LoadStaticSharedTargets` module is installed and you can use it in other projects.
+The installed `LoadStaticSharedTargets` package is discoverable by CMake as __LoadStaticSharedTargets__.
+In the `CMakeLists.txt` of the other project, do the following:

 ```cmake
 include(FetchContent)